sbt/junit-interface/README.txt

   +v  Turn off -v.
 Takes precedence over -v.

   +q  Turn off -q.
 Takes precedence over -q.

+  -tests=<REGEXPS>  Run only the tests whose names match one of the specified
+      regular expressions (in a comma-separated list).
+Non-matched tests are ignored.
+Only individual test cases are matched, not test classes.
+Use sbt's "test-only" command instead to match test classes.

 You can set default options in your project: